Best Golf Balls for High Handicappers (Stop Losing $5 Per Shot)

 Balls That Didn’t Make the Cut

-Titleist Pro V1: Amazing ball, but at $60/dozen, I can’t justify losing these in the woods.
-Save these for tournaments.
+Titleist Pro V1: Amazing ball, but at premium-ball pricing it is hard to justify for golfers still losing sleeves in the woods.
+Save these for later.

 Callaway Chrome Soft: Great feel and performance, but at $55/dozen, it’s in the “too expensive to lose” category for most high handicappers.